nickson-jose/vsdstdcelldesign/README.md

 Detailed description on how to build and invoke openlane is given in this [link](https://github.com/njose939/openlane_build_script).

 #  Introduction to LEF
 For a PnR tool to correctly place and route a block (a macro or a std. cell), it doesn't need to know entire layout information of the block; just the pin positions, PR boundary is sufficient.
 These minimal and abstracted information is provided by the Library Exchange Format (LEF) file.
-LEF file also serves the purpose of protecting intellectual property and is of two types:
+LEF file also serves the purpose of protecting intellectual property and is basically of two types:
 - Cell LEF - It's an abstract view of the cell and only gives information about PR boundary, pin position and metal layer information of the cell.
 - Technology LEF - It contains information about available metal layer, via information, DRCs of particular technology used by placer and router etc..
 The below diagram highlights the difference between a layout and a LEF: